 Harmonizing Mixolydian scales into chords

 The Mixolydian mode is often played over dominant seventh chords.
 It can also be harmonized into other chords, including these presented here.
+Notice how the third (diminished instead of minor) and seventh degrees (major instead of diminshed and lowered a half step) differ from its Major scale counterpart.

 Three-note chords